aptos-labs/aptos-core/aptos-move/move-examples/bonding_curve_launchpad/README.md

 ## Related files
 ### `bonding_curve_launchpad.move`
 * Contains public methods (both entry and normal), for the end user.
-* Creates and holds references (transfer, burn, mint) to the launched Fungible Asset, through a `SmartTable`.
+* Creates and holds references (transfer) to the launched Fungible Asset through the FA's respective Object.
 * Dispatches to `liquidity_pairs` to create a new pair between the launched FA and APT.
 * Facilitates swaps between any enabled FA and APT.
 ### `liquidity_pairs.move`
-* Creates and holds references to each liquidity pair, through a `SmartTable`.
+* Creates and holds references to each liquidity pair, through a named objects.
 * Contains business logic for performing swaps on each pair.
 * Performs graduation ceremony to disable liquidity pair, and move all reserves to an external, third party DEX.
 ### `test_bonding_curve_launchpad.move`